einsteinx2/gditools/readme.txt

    /____/\__/\_, /\_,_/_/ /___/\__/\_,_/_//_/
             /___/

-    gditools.py and provided examples are licensed under the GNU General Public License (version 3), a copy of which is provided in the licences folder: GNU_GPL_v3.txt
+    gditools.py, provided addons and the GUI are licensed under the GNU General Public License (version 3), a copy of which is provided in the licences folder: GNU_GPL_v3.txt